scottdelly/passover/haggadah.md

 **Wise Child**: It's also a reminder of the baby boys cast in the Nile, and the tears shed by the slaves.

+[Dip the karpas in salt water and eat]

 # Yahatz — Divide, Breaking the middle matzah

+**Host**: [Break the middle matzah]

-**Guide**:  Break the middle matzah into two parts.
+**Guide**:  We break the middle matzah into two parts.
 It should be broken by hand rather than cut.
 Wrap the larger part in napkin and save for the conclusion of the seder.

 **Rabbi**: We can't finish the seder without the middle matzah.
 It's our dessert!